shutter-network/shutter-keyper-deployment/README.md

 ### Chain execution clients

-Keypers are required to have access to a the Chain's execution client API, where the shutter registry and keyperset manager contracts are deployed.
+Keypers are required to have access to the Chain's execution client API, where the shutter registry and keyperset manager contracts are deployed.

 ### System requirements